nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 3. `AddCommandParser#parse()` extracts the command flag `-p` at the start of its argument, which denotes the addition of a progress.
 Thus, the remaining (`2 Did Homework​`) is then passed into `AddProgressCommandParser#parse()`.

-4. The remaining (`2 Did Homework​`) is then parsed into index `2` and progress description `Did Homework`, which are then used to construct an `AddProgressCommand` object.
+4. The remaining (`2 Did Homework​`) is then parsed into the targetIndex `2` and the progress with the description `Did Homework`, which are then used to construct an `AddProgressCommand` object.

 <div markdown="span" class="alert alert-info">:information_source: **Note:**
 At this point, if `AddProgressCommandParser#parse()` detects that invalid input has been supplied, the command will fail